dave-leung/excel-to-csv/yaml2csv/README.md

 # yaml2csv

-yaml2csv is a Python library for dealing with word pluralization.
+yaml2csv is a Python library for convert yaml file into csv formated.

 ## Installation